sabzcoin/Blockchain-Certification-Online/README.md

 # Prerequisites
 For installing this smart contract on Ethereum blockchain you need:

-# Firefox or Chrome browser
+1-Firefox or Chrome browser
-Metamask pluggin for Firefox or Chrome
+2-Metamask pluggin for Firefox or Chrome
-Remix development web site for Solidity.
+3-Remix development web site for Solidity.

 # Installing
 I suggest you to install the contract on Renkeby test net to see how you can initialize it and define certificates.